 Kazan By Volcano

 This dessert shop has nostalgic games like Snakes and Ladders and chess for you to enjoy while you try their signature pocket cheese toasties and drinks.
-Then, try the yoghurt slurpee or their inventive desserts while you best your friends.
+Then, try Kazan by Volcano's yoghurt slurpee or their inventive desserts while you best your friends.

 Located close to Love Lane, Mugshot Cafe forms part of the Penang nightlife at Chulia street.
 While the rest of the road is buzzing with noise from clubs and bars, Mugshot provides a somewhat quiet, laid-back oasis.